-Governmental Funds - Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
+Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as the balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.

 MELSA maintains two governmental funds to account for its operations.
 Information is presented separately in the basic financial statements for the General Fund and Member Library Allocations Special Revenue Fund.
-MELSA adopts an annual appropriated budget for its General Fund.
-A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
+MELSA adopts an annual appropriated budget for its General Fund, and a budgetary comparison statement has been provided to demonstrate compliance with this budget.